-As at the date hereof, directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control or direction over an aggregate of 3,920,513 Common Shares representing approximately 1.31% of its issued and outstanding Common Shares.
+As at the date hereof, directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control or direction over an aggregate of 3,845,313 Common Shares representing approximately 1.10% of its issued and outstanding Common Shares.

-The terms of the directors of the Company who joined the Board from U.S. Silver began on December 23, 2014, with the closing of the Arrangement, and expires at the annual general meeting of shareholders where they can be nominated for re-election.
+The terms of the directors of the Company expires at the annual general meeting of shareholders where they can be nominated for re-election.
 The officers hold their office at the discretion of the Board, but typically on an annual basis, after the annual general meeting, the directors pass resolutions to appoint officers and constitute committees.

 Name and Residence and Position with the Company Principal Occupation for Five Preceding Years Number and Percentage of Company Shares Owned Directors Darren Blasutti Ontario, Canada Director and Chief Executive Officer Mr. Blasutti is currently the President and Chief Executive Officer of the Company.
 He was formerly the President and Chief Executive Officer of U.S. Silver & Gold Inc., prior to that President and Chief Executive Officer of RX Gold & Silver Inc. ("RX Gold"), and former Senior Vice President of Corporate Development for Barrick Gold Corporation ("Barrick") until January 2011.
 At Barrick, he reported to the Chief Executive Officer and played a lead role in the strategic development of Barrick for over 13 years, during which time he executed over 25 gold mining transactions including the acquisition of Homestake Mining Company and Placer Dome Inc. and the consolidation of the world class Cortez property from Rio Tinto.
 Mr. Blasutti also led the creation of Barrick Energy Inc. to hedge Barrick's exposure to energy prices and was integral to the initial public offering of African Barrick Gold.
 During his tenure at Barrick, he also led the Investor Relations function.
 Mr. Blasutti was previously at PricewaterhouseCoopers LLP where he planned, supervised and managed audits for a variety of clients.
-Mr. Blasutti is a member of the Canadian Institute of Chartered Accountants and is a director of Noront Resources Ltd. 908,581 (0.27%) Alex Davidson Ontario, Canada Director Mr. Davidson is currently a corporate director and was formerly Executive Vice President, Exploration and Corporate Development at Barrick, with responsibility for Barrick's international exploration programs and corporate development activities.
+Mr. Blasutti is a member of the Canadian Institute of Chartered Accountants and is a director of Noront Resources Ltd. and Chantrell Ventures Corp.
+908,581 (0.26%) Alex Davidson Ontario, Canada Director Mr. Davidson is currently a corporate director and was formerly Executive Vice President, Exploration and Corporate Development at Barrick, with responsibility for Barrick's international exploration programs and corporate development activities.
 Mr. Davidson joined Barrick in 1993 as Vice President Exploration with responsibility for Barrick's expanding exploration program.
 He initiated Barrick's expansion out of North America and into Latin America and beyond.
 Prior to joining Barrick, Mr. Davidson was Vice President, Exploration for Metal Mining Corporation.
-Mr. Davidson has over 25 years' experience in designing, implementing and managing gold and base metal exploration and acquisition programs throughout the world.
-In 2005, Mr. Davidson was presented the A.O.
-Dufresne Award by the 424,032 (0.12%)
+Mr. Davidson has over 25 years' experience in designing, implementing and managing gold and base metal exploration and acquisition programs 332,472 (0.10%)